-The Policy Renewal Initiative for Minerals and Energy (PRIME) is a Department of State Development (DSD) program for developing and renewing resource exploration and extraction policy documents to provide practical information to stakeholders.
+The Policy Renewal Initiative for Minerals and Energy (PRIME) is a Government of South Australia program for developing and renewing resource exploration and extraction policy documents to provide practical information to stakeholders.

 It aims to improve minerals and energy regulatory efficiency by developing a suite of policy materials that are: